 Water use audits are a form of technical assistance that can be offered to users.
-To be effective, there must be a collaborative goal on the part of the user of conserving water.
+To be effective, there must be a collaborative goal between system operators and end users towards conserving water.
 Potential recommendations of a water use audit might include recycling, reuse, process changes, replacement or retrofitting, and other efficiency measures.
 Typically, the audit evaluates areas in which peak demands can be reduced and estimates the amount of the reductions.
 Leak detection services may also be offered by the water utility and a written report may be provided that summarizes projected water savings, implementation cost estimates, and payback period estimates.

-Major water users have been identified for the University water supply system.
-These are summarized in Table 2-2 and include the 20 users with the greatest volume of water use.
+Major water users have been identified for the UConn water supply system.
+These are summarized in Table 2-2 and include the 20 buildings (or groups of buildings) with the greatest volume of water use.